Breaklines and Faults

 The map on the left is created from demogrid.dat using default gridding settings.
 The center map is created with two fault lines.
 The right map is created with breaklines.

-Using Breaklines and Faults when Gridding
+Implementing Breaklines and Faults during Gridding

 • Click the button next to File Containing Breaklines to select the blanking file .BLN containing the breaklines.
 In the Open dialog, specify the blanking file and click Open.
 The blanking file will be displayed in the File Containing Breaklines.
 The number of traces and the number of total vertices are displayed under the file name.
 Click the Clear button to delete the file name to exclude the breaklines from the gridding process.
 Breaklines must contain 3 columns: X, Y, and Z. If the Z column is missing, the .BLN file cannot be used as a breakline.